FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 In cases where the *CommitmentDiscountQuantity* are present, the following applies:

-* When the [*CommitmentDiscountCategory*](#commitmentdiscountcategory) is "Usage", where [*size-flexibility*](#glossary:size-flexibility) is applicable for the commitment discount, the CommitmentDiscountUnit SHOULD be "Normalized Hours".
-If *size-flexibility* is not applicable, CommitmentDiscountUnit SHOULD be "Hours".
+* When the [*CommitmentDiscountCategory*](#commitmentdiscountcategory) is "Usage", where [*size-flexibility*](#glossary:size-flexibility) is applicable for the *commitment discount*, the CommitmentDiscountUnit SHOULD be the unit adhering to the provider-specific requirements.
+Otherwise, CommitmentDiscountUnit SHOULD be "Hours".
-* When the *CommitmentDiscountCategory* is "Spend", the CommitmentDiscountUnit SHOULD match the [*BillingCurrency*](#billingcurrency).
+* When the *CommitmentDiscountCategory* is "Spend", the CommitmentDiscountUnit SHOULD be the [*BillingCurrency*](#billingcurrency).

 ## Column ID